 Although Stryker has pointed to emerging markets as a source of growth, we think this geography remains immaterial to the firm's overall business in the near and mid-term.
 Read more

-Stryker's Stewardship Rating remains at Standard.
-Following the surprising resignation of CEO Stephen MacMillan in early 2012, Kevin Lobo stepped into the president and CEO role in the fall.
-Lobo had been leading Orthovita, and he joined Stryker in Read more
+We rate Stryker's stewardship as Standard.
+After the surprising resignation of CEO Stephen MacMillan in early 2012, Kevin Lobo stepped into the president and CEO role in the fall.
+Lobo had been leading Orthovita, and he joined Stryker in 2011 when the Read more

 Stryker designs, manufactures, and markets an array of medical equipment, instruments, and devices.
 The product portfolio includes hip and knee implants, endoscopy systems, Read more